The Impact of Fuzzy Dark Matter Dynamics on the Accumulation and Fragmentation of Primordial Gas: Theoretical Background

 For $m_{\mathrm{a}}$ below approximately $\SI{e-18}{\eV}$, the FDM density field exhibits wave behaviour on astrophysical scales.
 The characteristic scale of these fluctuations is the de Broglie wavelength, $\lambda_{\mathrm{dB}} = h/(m_{\mathrm{a}} \sigma)$.
 Here, $\sigma$ represents the effective velocity dispersion of the system.
 It is important to note that because the Madelung velocity $v$ (\cref{eqn:madelung}) is derived from a single-valued phase $S$, the local velocity dispersion is zero by definition.
 In this context, $\sigma$ is understood as a macroscopic quantity representing the root-mean-square velocity of the wave-field fluctuations, or equivalently, as a measure of the total kinetic energy within a given volume.
 For a typical velocity dispersion of $\sigma = \SI{100}{\km\per\s}$ and $m_{\mathrm{a}} = \SI{e-22}{\eV}$, this yields a de Broglie scale (in physical units) of: \eqn{\lambda_{\mathrm{dB}} \approx 4 \bfrac{\SI{e-22}{\eV}}{m_{\mathrm{a}}} \bfrac{\SI{100}{\km\per\s}}{\sigma} \,\si{\kpc}. }

 This wave-like behaviour results in distinctive observational signatures, most notably the suppression of small-scale structure formation \citep{Hu2000, Hui2017}.
-Within the centres of FDM haloes, quantum pressure counteracts gravitational collapse to produce solitonic cores \citep{Schive2014, Mocz2017}.
+Within the centres of FDM haloes, quantum pressure counteracts gravitational collapse and introduces a \qmarks{quantum Jeans scale} \citep{Khlopov1985} which leads to the formation of solitonic cores \citep{Schive2014, Mocz2017}.
 These cores represent stable, high-density central regions where the density profile is maintained by the balance between gravity and quantum pressure, and can be approximated as: \eqn{ \rho_\mathrm{dm}(r) = \frac{\rho_{\mathrm{c}}}{ \brac{1+\brac{\dfrac{r}{r_{\mathrm{c}}}}^2}^8}, } where $\rho_c$ is the central density and $r_{\mathrm{c}}$ is the core radius.
 This core and its properties dominate the central potential of an FDM halo and, therefore, regulate the collapse of the gas in its central regions.